 It is the most discreet and convenient handling options right at your fingertips.
 The touch control app offers proven functionality for increased usability and compatibility with all Signia products.
 The spatial configurator function in the touch control app increases usability by allowing wearers to focus on their preferred sound source.

 Where is it available?
-Touch control app is easily available at Apple app store and also in Google play store.
+The touch control app is easily available at the Apple app store and also in Google play store.
 It can be used in almost all of the Signia products.

 How to download the app?